First National Bank (Helena, MT)

 Article Text

-CONSOLID ATED BANKS.
-First National Bank of Helena and HelODB National United.
-HELENA, Mont., Dec.
-6. - The First National and the Helena National banka have been consolidated and the new bank will take the name of the First.
-The First is the great bank that has given Montana renown in the financial world. but the panic caught it and for a faw weeks it was closed.
+BANK CONSOLIDATION.
+Two Helena Banks Made One with a Large Capital.
+Helena, Mont., Dec.
+6.--The First National and the Helena National banks have been consilidated, and the new bank will take the name of the First The First National was National. caught in the panic and for a few weeks it was closed.
 It reopened under an agreement with the depositors to take deferred certificates.
-Under the terms of the consolidation of the First National bank, the stock will be $800,000 and the undivided profits $200,000.
-The general balance of the new institution will be very little short of $5,000,000.
-Ex-Governor Hauser will continue to be president; Hon.
-E. D. Edgerton will be general manager, and George F. Cope cashier.
+Under the terms of the consolidation the capital stock of the First National Bank will be $800,000, and the undivided profits, $200,000.
+The general balances of the new institution will be very little short of $5,000,000.
+Ex-Governor Hauser will continue to be president.

-Article from San Antonio Daily Light, December 7, 1894
+Article from The Salt Lake Herald, December 7, 1894

 Click image to open full size in new tab